7db9a/homegrown-content-addressable-filesystem/README.md

 * Optionally backup nodes to a single server.

-Yes, you can!
-I use git, ipfs, and jrnl.
+I think you can.
+I use git, ipfs, and tmsu.
 It's a hack, but it works and I'm getting immediate benefits.

 ## Table of Contents